 In 2000, the Martin family sold the property to two die-hard movie fans, David Bernal and Emerson Bixby.

 Once the oldest continually run single-screen movie theater in the nation, the business was forced to close in January 2010 when a fire destroyed the adjacent storefronts.
 Water damage from the firefight leaked into the auditorium, leaving a musty smell that lingered for a year.
 Fortunately the treasured landmark suffered no structural damage because of the reinforced concrete construction that Martin had used for the building.
 This sturdy construction also has a major benefit for any restoration plans.
-The movie house is one of only a few local buildings of that era that can be restored without any earthquake retrofitting.
+The movie house is one of only a few local buildings of that era that can be restored without major earthquake retrofitting.

 After the fire, the theater struggled to get back on its feet.
 In 2013, the Historic Hemet Theatre Foundation negotiated a 5-year lease/option to purchase the theatre.
 The Foundation returned the facility to full operation as a Community Arts Center and began raising funds for the purchase and restoration of this valley treasure.

 For more information or to volunteer, call the Ticket Office or contact us through our website.